ember-learn/guides-source/guides/release/tutorial/ember-cli.md

 export default Router;
 ```

-Ember CLI uses ECMAScript 2015 (ES2015 for short or previously known as ES6)
+Ember CLI uses ECMAScript 2015 (ES2015 for short or popularly known as ES6)
 modules to organize application code.
 For example, the line `import EmberRouter
 from '@ember/routing/router';` gives us access to Ember's Router class as the
 variable `EmberRouter`.
 And the `import config from './config/environment';`